osamummu/pwd-for-prompt/README.md

+> [!CAUTION]
+> This project is **deprecated**.
+>
+> This is because a potential bug has been found in this program,
+> but the author cannot afford to fix it.
+>
+> This project will be removed in the future.

-# Abbreviated current working directory for zsh prompt
+# [DEPRECATED] Abbreviated current working directory for zsh prompt
 This program provides a command `pwd-for-prompt` that abbreviates and outputs the current working directory.

 ## Example